 Numerous people can fund a single special needs trust.
 By establishing the trust early, you will be able to personally transfer funds to the trust and will also be able to provide relatives with instructions on how to properly direct money for the benefit of the person, i.e. “I hereby leave”… “to the Jane Doe Irrevocable Trust”.
 Further, you will be able to provide the trust’s name as the beneficiary of any investment account or life insurance policy.

 When possible, the funds should always go directly into the trust rather than first to the person with special needs.
 There are many restrictions placed upon “self-funded” trusts, including requirements that the person be under sixty-five (65) years of age when funded and that, following the death of the beneficiary, the trust’s unused funds must be given to the state to the extent necessary to reimburse medical expenses it has paid, rather than other relatives or persons you may wish to benefit.
 Further, being a trustee for a “self-funded” special needs trust is much more difficult than an earlier formed trust, because Maryland places very burdensome requirements regarding documenting and reporting the use of trust funds.
 As such, I cannot sufficiently stress how much better if would beif the trust were purposefully formed and in the proper time and manner.
 An added benefit is that once the trust is formed you can both act of the disabled person’s advocate by encouraging others to contribute to the trust can do so without making the mistake of giving the funds directly to the person.
-Even if the person does not currently qualify for government assistance, there is always the possibility they may at some point in the future.
+Even if the person does not currently qualify for government assistance, there is always the possibility they may in the future.
 In the meantime, anyone who may want to give a gift or bequest to the person may have no way of properly directing the gift.